 When we are truly born again death should never haunt us.

-My husband often bemoans that I talk of heaven far too much because he doesn’t like to think he may have to live without me one day; and it is true that death does cause pain to those who left, but it is only temporary pain and nothing compared with the everlasting glory to come!
+My husband often bemoans that I talk of heaven far too much because he doesn’t like to think he may have to live without me one day; and it is true that death does cause pain to those who are left, but it is only temporary pain compared with the everlasting glory to come!
 Everything here is temporary; and when I was preparing for this tribute for my cousin Raymond, it got me even more excited than ever about heaven, much to my husband’s dismay!

-I have song for my funeral (even though I won’t be there!) if the Lord doesn’t return before hand…
+I have a song for my funeral (even though I won’t be in attendance!) if the Lord doesn’t return prior…

 Swing low, sweet chariot